abhayshekhar/SEM4/README.md

   $ git add  <file name>.txt/.c

+5>5>write following commans for pulling previous works that have been done

+  $ git pull origin master

-5>write following commans for pushing the file into repo
+6> write following commans for pushing the file into repo

   $ git push -u origin master